-This prospectus supplement incorporates by reference certain information that we file with the SEC, which means that we can disclose important information to you by referring to those documents.
+This prospectus supplement incorporates by reference certain information that GLPI files with the SEC, which means that we can disclose important information to you by referring to those documents.
 The information incorporated by reference is an important part of this prospectus supplement.
-Any statement contained in a previously filed document incorporated by reference into this prospectus supplement is deemed to be modified or superseded for purposes of this prospectus supplement to the extent that a statement contained in this prospectus supplement, or in a subsequently filed document also incorporated by reference herein, modifies or supersedes that statement.
+Any statement contained in a document that is incorporated by reference in this prospectus supplement is automatically updated and superseded if information contained in this prospectus supplement, or information that GLPI later files with the SEC, modifies or replaces such information.
+We incorporate by reference the following documents filed by GLPI with the SEC: